The West Highland Way in Scotland is one of the best long-distance hikes in all of Europe. I loved it.

 Highlights: I met two other Canadians while hiking this section – Go Canada!
-The scenery was spectacular and during the second half really remote, which I absolutely loved.
+The scenery was spectacular and during the second half remote.
+I absolutely loved it.
 I stayed in a B&B in nearby Glencoe.
-With its high mountain peaks, rivers and waterfalls, it has a mystical feeling that will pull at the heartstrings of any adventurer.
-I definitely plan to go back.

 Day 7: Walking from Kingshouse to Kinlochleven

 Description: While the first climb up over the Devil’s Staircase, a high mountain pass, will get you huffing and puffing, it’s not nearly as difficult as the name indicates.
 Besides, you’ll forget all about it once you take in the stunning vista from the top.

 You’ll descend to the small village of Kinlochleven, famous for its Ice Factor Sports Centre, where ice climbers come to practice in artificial, yet realistic conditions.

 Highlights: The landscape was absolutely stunning, especially from the top of Devil’s Staircase and for the entire descent.
 This was one of my favorite days, and not just because it was short ;).

 Day 8: Walking from Kinlochleven to Fort William

 Distance: 24 km (15 miles)

 Description: The trail climbs over a mountain pass, but then rewards you with panoramic views of Glencoe.
 You’ll continue on, before walking along the foot of Ben Nevis, the highest mountain in Scotland.